 [CP, GP] The assertion of group identities, based on language, region, religion, race, gender, sexuality, and class, among other variables, has increasingly animated politics cross-nationally.
 However, the extent to which identities become politicized varies enormously across time and place.
 We will explore what it means to describe an identity as political.
 This exercise entails assessing the conditions under which states, civil societies, and political societies recognize certain identities while ignoring or repressing others.
 In other words, it entails analyzing the ways in which political processes make and remake identities.
 What do groups gain and lose from identity-based movements?
 And what are the broader implications of identity-based movements for democratic politics?

 Limited to 30 students.
 Fall semester.
-Professor Basu.2014-15: Not offered
+Professor Basu.2016-17: Offered in Fall 2016

 [CP, IR] Most humans live in territories that are controlled by a state.
 Why do different nations have different types of states?
 Why are some states more repressive than others, more war-prone than others, better promoters of development than others, more inclusive than others?
 How can we make sense of the varied reactions to state domination, ranging from active support to negotiated limits to apathy to vigorous contestation?
 Does globalization make states more or less democratic, more or less efficient, more or less able to promote development?

 This course goes to the heart of current debates on the “state of the state.”
 How significant is the state in an era in which its sovereignty is increasingly challenged both by global and domestic forces?
 What ought to be the proper role of the state in the twenty-first century?
 These questions are central to the current debates taking place--in the U.S. and abroad--on the extent to which countries should open up their economies, privatize social services, incorporate minorities and immigrants, recognize gay marriages, counterbalance U.S. pop culture, accommodate religious fundamentalism, etc. We will explore these questions by studying political theorists and empirical cases from around the world.